jaytimm/PubmedMTK/README.md

 ### Fetch abstract data from PubMed

 As a two-step process: (1) `pmtk_download_abs()` and (2)
 `pmtk_loadr_abs()`.
-Other R packages provide access to NCBI-PubMed data via the `Eutils` API (most notable being `rentrez`); however, none of them are perfectly suited for fetching PubMed abstracts in bulk, or building text corpora.
+The approach utilized here is not the most elegant, but it makes the most out of rate-limits by utilizing a combination of local storage and “more + smaller” API batch queries (via the `rentrez::entrez_fetch` package).
+Each “batch” contains n = 199 records;

-**The approach utilized here** is not the most elegant, but it makes the most out of rate-limits by utilizing a combination of local storage and “more + smaller” API batch queries.
-Each “batch” contains n = 199 records; batch files are converted from XML to a data frame in RDS format and stored locally in a user-specified file path.
+batch files are converted from [XML to a data frame](https://github.com/christopherBelter/pubmedXML) in RDS format and stored locally in a user-specified file path.

 #### Download batch data - `pmtk_download_abs()`